 Foreign exchange transactions are undergoing tremendous change.
 Investment advisor Marion Hufschmid reflects on the integral role of FinTechs in this transformation.

 In my over 25 years in the industry, I have personally witnessed the impact that technology has had on business.
 I started my career in foreign exchange (Forex/FX), one of the largest financial markets, with a global daily turnover exceeding US$6.5 trillion.
-Generally, a foreign exchange transaction involves the conversion of one country’s currency with that of another.
+Generally, a foreign exchange transaction involves the conversion of one country’s currency to that of another.
 This conversion of currency in a foreign exchange transaction can be performed through:

 - Buying or selling of goods and services on credit; or